+7.6.
 Temporary Structures

-Temporary, low-scale marquees may be erected in association with occasional events and tours.
+Temporary, low-scale marquees may be erected (with the Harbour Trust's written permission) in association with occasional events and tours.
 The location of the marquees should respect the setting of the Lighthouse.
-Marquees should be located within the area of the Engineer and Assistant's Quarters, or the townhouses, once these are demolished.
+Marquees should be located within the area of the (former) Engineer and Assistant's Quarters, or the townhouses, once these are demolished.
 Events that involve the introduction of temporary structures may be acceptable if they occur only infrequently, are capable of being removed, and any impacts are reversible.